 How Concentricity Measurement Works

-- Displacement Calculation: The perpendicular distance from each derived center point to the datum axis is calculated, creating a series of displacement values.
+- Displacement Calculation: Measure the shortest (perpendicular) distance from each center point to the datum axis.
+Log all those values.

 Practical Applications and Industry Usage